Sorry, you need to enable JavaScript to visit this website.

 • the university can draw up its own list of secondary school subjects for which it requires grades or final exams (earlier it was a centrally determined list),

-• the requirement for a high school diploma for certain courses at university level will be abolished, but the university can require it if it wants to,
+• the requirement for a high school diploma for certain courses at the university level will be abolished, but the university can require it if it wants to,

 • there is no uniform minimum score, but the universities themselves will decide on the minimum score that must be achieved for certain degree programmes (they can even decide not to set a minimum score).